davidgasquez/handbook/content/values.md

 - KISS.
 What would less/simple look like?
   - When [communicating](communications.md), do it in a clear and concise way.
   - When [facing a problem](rationality.md#problem-solving), prefer a lean approach with a simple solution and built upon it.
 Re-framing problems will make easy to give simpler solutions.
 How would it look like if it was simple?
   - Remove friction.
 Focus on essentials.
+Complexity itself has costs.
+It makes life harder to manage, reduces our degrees of freedom, and so forth.
+Often people do not factor those costs into their decisions as they incrementally and inattentively complexify their lives.
+A person with the virtue of simplicity asks, of any decision they make, "does this make my life more complex, and if so is that worth it?"
 - Live smarter, not harder.
 Don't complain about stuff you can easily fix, automate, or delegate.
 Money can buy [time](time.md).
 - Keep Calm.
 Own and deal with your emotions.
 [Focus on what you can control](health.md#stoicism).
   - Think, understand, and listen before [communicating](communications.md).